UB-Mannheim/PalMA/INSTALL.md

 Add existing and new translations
 ----------------

-PalMA initially supported English and German user interfaces for the web frontend.
+PalMA initially supports English and German user interfaces for the web frontend.
+Please help us by providing additional translations for everyone on GitHub.
-Students from the University of Mannheim provided additional translations.

 All translated texts are in the subdirectory `locale`.
 Newly added languages also need modifications in `Makefile` and in `i12n.php`.

 In a Debian GNU Linux installation, it is also necessary to add matching